senderis/acme/README.md

 If you need to run something that is not in the Makefile, use `make mount/php`.
 You will be placed in the application folder inside the container and can execute commands such as `vendor/bin/phpunit`.

+## Coding style

+- Do not use PHPDoc style comments; I prefer to use meaningful names.
+In some places, you may find PHPDoc style comments— the reason is to pass the highest level with PHPStan, you have to use these comments like this:
+   /**
+    * @var array<Product> $products
+    **/